-The Stimulus Act had a strange setup where the IRS attempted to figure out if you were owed one based on your 2018 or 2019 tax information.
-Most Americans need to file a tax return, but if you earn less than the standard deduction and aren’t self employed, you don’t need to file one.
+The Stimulus Act had a strange setup where the IRS attempted to determine if you get one based on your 2018 or 2019 tax information.
+Most Americans need to file a tax return, but if you earn less than the standard deduction and aren’t self-employed, you don’t need to file one; this makes you a non-filer.
+I am telling you this is Non-Filer’s last call for Stimulus Check.
 With the increased standard deduction to $24,400 for married couples and $12,200 for singles, there are a few scenarios that you should consider in your extended family.

 Elderly relatives that have exhausted their assets could potentially fall under this category, where they wouldn’t even need to file the 1040-SR. If their only income is social security, they don’t need to file.
 Ideally, the IRS and Social Security were supposed to identify these people, but if your relatives fall into this category, give them a call to see if they got their stimulus.

-So if and of your friends or relatives fall into this category, the deadline to file is 3 PM Eastern on November 21st.
-If they don’t file now, you can request it as a credit on your 2020 taxes, but if they don’t file, this may not help.
+The deadline to file is 3 PM Eastern on November 21st.
+If they don’t file now, you can request it as a credit on your 2020 taxes, but this may not help if they don’t file taxes.